-It’s the dog days of August and not only is the temperature high, but the humidity may also make it difficult to breath outdoors.
+It’s the dog days of August and not only is the temperature high, but the humidity may also make it difficult to breathe outdoors.
 One of the saving graces that people have to combat the hot weather is air conditioning.
-Whether you are at work, in your home, in at shopping center or in your car, a cold air conditioner can be a very welcome relief for all in August and throughout the year.
-However, despite the fact that air conditioners can offer temporary relief from the hot and humid weather, it also can potentially be a source health concerns to people of all ages.
+Whether you are at work, in your home, at a shopping center or in your car, a cold air conditioner can be a very welcome relief.
+However, despite the fact that air conditioners can offer temporary relief from the hot and humid weather, it also can potentially be a source of health concerns to people of all ages.

 Positives of Air Conditioning